 |United States||Jan 2017||331.89 M||9,832,000 km²||23.315 tn US$|

-Dependent territoriesSome of the above-mentioned Member States have other external territories dependent on them.
+Dependent territoriesSome of the above-mentioned member states have other external territories dependent on them.
 These are not independent states, but they do have some economic and political autonomy.
-The treaties concluded by the TPP apply to them at least in part.
+The TPP treaties apply to them at least in part.
 These countries are not listed as official member states.

 |Heard and McDonald||Australia/New Zealand||Territory of Australia|